THE PROS AND CONS OF EXTENDED BREASTFEEDING FOR YOU AND YOUR CHILD

 There are extended breastfeeding pros for the mother also.

-Extended breastfeeding can actually help to prevent and offer reduced risk of some forms of cancer (Just don’t ask me to explain the science behind it to you.)
+Extended breastfeeding can actually help to prevent and offer a reduced risk of some forms of cancer (Just don’t ask me to explain the science behind it to you.)

 It’s a great opportunity for both mother and baby to bond.
 Breastfeeding (especially on demand) creates a calm peaceful place for your baby.

 I often nurse when my baby is upset or just wants a bit of comfort.